chrisjmit/finding-ra/README.md

 Finding Ra uses the Google Maps Javascript API, Google Places API and Geolocator API's to render a map of the currently open establishments within 1000 meters of the current location.

+## Background
-Compiled over a few fast days during 'practice project week' of week 9 at Makers Academy, k
+Following an early morning brainstorming session on Monday the 5th June 2017, our tema of four opted to look to a digital way to catch a few more rays  as our project for 'practice project week' of week 9 at Makers Academy.

+Serving as an introduction to the Google Maps API functionality and deploying via NodeJS, we compiled the following over a fast few days during which we met the highs and lows of click events, modules and....
+ES6.

 ## Getting started